Genetic Counseling

 • One or both parents are known to have a chromosomal rearrangement

 Invasive Prenatal Diagnosis is a comprehensive method that enables accurate and reliable analysis of chromosomes and disease-causing gene variations in the fetus.
 It helps identify numerical or structural abnormalities in the chromosomes and detect genetic variations that may lead to the development of a genetic condition.
-This information allows obstetricians to make informed decisions for families with an affected child.
-In contrast, Non-Invasive Prenatal Screening only assesses the risk level for genetic diseases in the fetus and does not provide a definitive diagnosis.
+This information allows obstetricians to make informed pregnancy management decisions.
+In contrast, Non-Invasive Prenatal Testing is merely a screening tool that only assesses the risk level of genetic diseases in the fetus without providing a definitive diagnosis.

 Genetic disorders identified through invasive prenatal testing: